 “Pay close attention to what your children say as well as their behavior.
 If they constantly complain about going to school and are non-descriptive about their school day, bullying can be a factor.
 There may be a change in their eating habits due to anxiety and difficulty sleeping.
 A decline in grades and a loss of friends can be outcomes of being bullied.
 It is important to have a sit-down conversation with your children.
 If you feel uncomfortable talking about bullying with your children, there are tools online that can provide helpful ways to ease the conversation.”

 Whether your child is a bully or is being bullied, it is important to talk with your children.
-A conversation about bullying can be an uncomfortable topic, but it is important to have an open discussion with your children to prevent future and potential danger.
+A conversation about bullying and the psychology behind it can be an uncomfortable topic, but it is important to have an open discussion with your children to prevent future and potential danger.

 There is no specific cause for children turning to bullying.
 Children bully for different reasons; however, the majority of bullies share a main purpose for emotionally and physical abusing others.
 One of the main reasons children bully can derive and spark off from the lack of attention at home and in their personal life.
 Some children’s ways of reaching out to people is by being defiant and hurting others.
 Some other reasons can include a few of the following: